gregjwild/get-my-temperature/README.md

     > npm install node-dht-sensor --save

-Now we add it as a dependency in your app file.
+Create a new file, app.jsNow we add the DHT22 as a dependency in your app.js file.
 Open up app.js.
 Add this to line 1 `const sensor = require('node-dht-sensor');` I

 This tells Node that this script depends on `node-dht-sensor`, which is stored in a folder called `/node_modules`.
 After that, you can create a quick shortcut to `node-dht-sensor`, which we're calling `sensor`.